The Present

 The Museum Today

 Since its opening in November 1992, the museum has become a hub of information and objects relating to early public schooling in NSW.
-It has a comprehensive collection of furniture, objects, books, documents and photographs relating to public primary education in NSW that is owned and managed by the NSW Schoolhouse Museum of Public Education Inc. Some objects are available for hire, as are the restored schoolrooms.
+It has a comprehensive collection of furniture, objects, books, documents and photographs relating to public primary education in NSW that is owned and managed by the NSW Schoolhouse Museum of Public Education Inc.

 The NSW Schoolhouse Museum is a popular excursion venue for schools.
 Students participate in a hands-on education program interacting with artefacts and re-enacting early school lessons and activities.
 The education program is managed and run by qualified teachers and experienced facilitators.